 - Give attention to miscellaneous items: If you need to store items like socks and pajamas in your closet, prevent chaos by using matching baskets or containers of your choice and designating one container for each item type.

 - Contain shoes: There are a variety of options for nicely storing shoes.
 The best choice depends on the size of your closet.
-Consider a shoe rack on the floor, a hanging shoe organizer, and clear stackable plastic shoeboxes.
+Consider a shoe rack on the floor, a hanging shoe organizer, or clear stackable plastic shoeboxes.

 You’ll love your house even more once the closets are beautifully organized and everything is easy to find.
 Contact Potomac Concierge to create fantastic closets in your home.
 We guarantee increased happiness—and envy from your friends!